AronBA/q3Extension/README.md

 This Extensions adds the q3 Theme into VS Code.
 It highlights following things:

 - Keywords like if
-- ENMUS from the Minecraft API like Item
+- ENUMS from the Minecraft API like Item
 - Q3 Quest functions like Talk
 - Event Classes like BlockClick
 - Strings